 Photoshop is, no doubt, an indisputable king in the industry when it comes to image editing and manipulation.
 There are many different software available in the industry but no one matches the efficiency and versatility Photoshop offers

-Working with Photoshop has always been fun because there are endless things you can create by merging and manipulating different images.
+Photoshop learning has always been fun because there are endless things you can create by merging and manipulating different images.
 Whether we talk about image correction or manipulation, Photoshop is the first choice of everyone.

 There are so many things that can be explored in Photoshop but today we’ll be focusing on the most experimenting part of the software- The Blending Modes.

 Blend modes blend two pixels into each other.
 Blending Modes have always been the most creative & experimental part to work with as it is nearly impossible to predict the result.
 We always end up using different modes until we get the perfect effect for the image.

 Today, in this article we’ll be diving deeper into detail description of various blending modes.
 The focus in this article will not be on showing how blending modes work but rather than it will revolve around the explanation of blending modes.